 But that’s a whole other story, one that might take longer to write.

-Today is simply a gratitude for what 2015 was to me and maybe, a confronting of a fear – there’s nothing wrong with looking back on old photos.
+Today is simply gratitude for what 2015 was to me and maybe, a confronting of a specific fear – there’s nothing wrong with looking back on old photos.

 “Whatever happens to you belongs to you.
 Make it yours.
 Feed it to yourself even if it feels impossible to swallow.
 Let it nurture you, because it will.” – Cheryl Strayed